HECVAT Category

 Does your application support varying levels of access to administrative tasks defined individually per user?

-This question is asking whether your application allows for granular administrative access controls that can be configured differently for each user.
+Granular administrative access is what reviewers want to confirm: whether your application can define different levels of access to administrative tasks individually for each user.
 In the context of HIPAA compliance, this relates to the principle of 'least privilege' - ensuring users only have access to the minimum information and functions necessary to perform their job.

 HIPA-18